-Sabrina Schmid is an artist, animator and practice-based researcher who joined the School of Computing in 2001 as Senior Lecturer in Computer Animation.
+Sabrina Schmid is a visual artist, animator and practice-based researcher who joined Teesside University in 2001 as Senior Lecturer in Animation.

-Originally studying painting, she attained her BA in Fine Art Painting with Distinction and post-graduate qualification at the Royal Melbourne Institute of Technology, Australia.
-Her combined interest in painting and the medium of film led her to specialize in animation, gaining a Graduate Diploma in Applied Film and Television in Animation at the well-known Swinburne School of Film and Television, Swinburne University of Technology in Melbourne, Australia.
+Originally studying painting, she attained her BA in Fine Art Painting with Distinction and post-graduate qualification at the RMIT University (aka Royal Melbourne Institute of Technology) Australia.
+Her interest in the moving image led her to specialize in animation, gaining a Graduate Diploma in Applied Film and Television in Animation at the School of Film and Television, Swinburne University of Technology in Melbourne, Australia.
 As a practicing animator since 1986, she has continued to focus on animation as an art form and creative expression, a medium which allows for ongoing experimentation and innovation.

-Sabrina also worked as professional freelance animator at several production companies in Europe, where she directed, designed and animated program inserts commissioned by Kopp Film for the channel ZDF TV (1998, Germany), animated on puppet-animation series at the studio Folimage Valence Productions (1999, France) and worked as stop-motion animator on the TV series Pingu (1999, Switzerland) and at Scopas Medien in Frankfurt, Germany on several of their animated TV series for ZDF TV (2000-2001) where she had also animated the puppet-claymation ‘Millenium Trailer 2000’ produced by Arte TV.
+Sabrina then worked as freelance animator in industry at several production companies in Europe, where she directed, designed and animated program inserts commissioned by Kopp Film in Berlin, Germany for the channel ZDF TV (1998), was one of the animators on puppet-animation series produced at the studio Folimage Valence Productions in France (1999), as stop-motion animator on the TV series Pingu in Switzerland (1999) and at Scopas Medien in Frankfurt, Germany on several of their animated TV series for ZDF TV (2000-2001) where she had also animated the puppet-claymation ‘Millenium Trailer 2000’ produced by Arte TV.

 * denotes films which are held in the film collection of the National Film & Sound Archive (NFSA), ACT, Australia.

-Cholodenko, A. (editor) 1991, The illusion of life : essays on animation, Power Publications in association with the Australian Film Commission, Sydney. (on p.
+Cholodenko, A. (editor) 1991, The Illusion of Life: Essays on Animation, Power Publications in association with the Australian Film Commission, Sydney. (p.
 311)

-Noake, R. 1988, Animation: The Guide to Animated Film Techniques First English Edition edn, Little, Brown (on p.
+Noake, R. 1988, Animation: The Guide to Animated Film Techniques, First English Edition edn, Little, Brown (p.
 27)

-Pilling, J. & British Film Institute, 1992, Women and animation: a compendium, The British Film Institute, London (on p.
+Pilling, J. & British Film Institute, 1992, Women and Animation: a Compendium, The British Film Institute, London (p.
 113)

-Wells, P. & British Film Institute, 1996, Emergent Animation: Australia, Around the World in Animation – Celebrating 100 Years of Cinema, The British Film Institute & Museum of the Moving Image, London (on p.
+Wells, P. & British Film Institute, 1996, Emergent Animation: Australia, Around the World in Animation – Celebrating 100 Years of Cinema, The British Film Institute & Museum of the Moving Image, London (p.
 19)

 Summary of Research Interests